andrasq/node-qtimeit/Readme.md

 ChangeLog
 ---------

+- 0.22.1 - fix nextTick so can run with node-v0.8
+- 0.22.0 - make visualize=true,showRunDetails=false the default
+- 0.21.4 - use nextTick if no setImmediate
 - 0.21.3 - fix cpuMhz to fall back to os.cpus()[i].speed if /usr/bin/perf fails
 - 0.21.2 - revert 0.21.1, repeatWhile must be a synchronous call
 - 0.21.1 - break up `repeatWhile` call stack, fixes heap consumption and wrong fractional